A Centerless Virasoro Algebra of Master Symmetries for the Ablowitz-Ladik Hierarchy: The action of the master symmetries on the tau-functions

-In the right-hand side, in the $l^{th}$ term, the $l^{th}$ and $(l-1)^{th}$ columns coincide in the determinant, provided that $l\neq 1$.
-Consequently, only the first term of the right-hand side gives a non zero contribution.
-This proves (i).
-The proof of (ii) is similar. \end{proof}
+In the right-hand side, in the $l^{\rm th}$ term, the $l^{\rm th}$ and $(l-1)^{\rm th}$ columns coincide in the determinant, provided that $l\neq 1$.
+Consequently, only the f\/irst term of the right-hand side gives a~non zero contribution.
+This proves~$(i)$.
+The proof of~$(ii)$ is similar. \end{proof}